 Fuchsias are one of the mainstays of the summer garden.
-They produce masses of delightful, pendant, bell-like flowers for months on end, from early June to the first severe frosts of autumn.
+They produce masses of delightful pendant, bell-like flowers for months on end from early June to the first severe frosts of autumn.

-They provide colourful displays in beds and borders, hanging baskets and all manner of containers.
+Fuchsias provide colourful displays in beds and borders, hanging baskets and all manner of containers.
 Hardy fuchsias can even be used to make informal flowering hedges.
 They are so popular that fuchsias have their own national society “The British Fuchsia Society” and numerous local clubs and societies.

-Fuchsias will grow perfectly well in either full sun or partial shade, with shelter from cold winds.
-They will appreciate some shade at the hottest part of the day during very hot summers.
+Fuchsias will grow perfectly well in either full sun or partial shade with shelter from cold winds, although they will appreciate some shade at the hottest part of the day during very hot summers.
 To flower profusely they need a fertile, moist but well-drained soil.

 There are literally hundreds of varieties of fuchsias in a wealth of different colours and colour combinations.
-Most produce relatively small flowers, whereas the so-called 'Turbo’ varieties produce quite large flowers.
+Most produce relatively small flowers, whereas the ’Turbo’ varieties produce quite large flowers.

-There are small, simple, single-petalled varieties all the way up to those that are multi-petalled and large enough to sit in the palm of your hand.
+They range from small, simple, single-petalled varieties all the way up to those that are multi-petalled and large enough to sit in the palm of your hand.

-Fuchsias are divided into three broad groups.
+Fuchsias are divided into three broad groups: